1. English

 Todays´ hike is the most scenic and longest day of our trek.
 After a delicious breakfast we walk uphill for one hour to explore the archeological site of Runcurakay at (3,800m/12,540ft) .
 Then we ascend to the pass which is (3,977m/13,127ft) above sea level.
 From the pass we can enjoy the breathtaking surrounding mountains and stunning lakes.
 After some time of relaxation and taking in all the beautiful sites and scenery, we descend for one hour to the next archeological site of Sayacmarca (3,600m/11,877ft).

-It is than followed by 30 more minutes of walking to our lunch spot at Chaq´icocha.
+Walking for 30 minutes to our lunch spot at Chaq´icocha.
 After lunch, we continue on an easy trail to the pass of Phuyupatamarca (3,650m/12,047ft).
 From our viewpoint we get to enjoy the spectacular views of Mount Machu Picchu, the Urubamba canyon and the surrounding snow-capped mountains.
-Then we descend through the cloud forest for three more hours, all down stairs to the third camp at Wiñaywayna (2,650m/8,747ft) where we spend the night
+Later descend through the cloud forest for three more hours, all down stairs to the third camp at Wiñaywayna (2,650m/8,747ft) where we spend the night

 Note: On this day all our groups are visiting one of the most impressive Inca Cites of the Inca Trail called Wiñawayna!!